Kim Il Sung and Kim Jong Il badges

-Kim Il-sung and Kim Jong-il badges are lapel pins with portraits depicting either one or both of the Eternal Leaders of North Korea, Kim Il-sung and Kim Jong-il.
+Kim Il Sung and Kim Jong Il badges are lapel pins with portraits depicting either one or both of the Eternal Leaders of North Korea, Kim Il Sung and Kim Jong Il.
 The badges have been common since the late 1960s, and are produced by the Mansudae Art Studio.
 There are more than 20 different designs, some of which are more common than others.
-Common examples include red flag-shaped pins depicting either President Kim Il-sung or General Secretary Kim Jong-il, smaller circular pins with the same portraits on white backgrounds (often with silver or gold edging), and larger flag-shaped pins depicting both leaders.
+Common examples include red flag-shaped pins depicting either Eternal President Kim Il Sung or Eternal General Secretary Kim Jong Il, smaller circular pins with the same portraits on white backgrounds (often with silver or gold edging), and larger flag-shaped pins depicting both leaders.

 The badges were inspired by Chairman Mao badges worn by Chinese revolutionaries and citizens during the rule of Mao Zedong.
 Unlike their Chinese counterparts, which were never compulsory to wear, the North Korean badges have been an important part of North Korean attire for most of their history.
 As such, they are culturally more important than Mao badges ever were, and are a key part of North Korea's cult of personality.
 According to Jae-Cheon Lim, the badges are:

 History

-The inspiration for the badges were Chairman Mao badges worn by the Chinese during the Cultural Revolution, although North Korean propaganda attributes the idea to Kim Jong-il.
-It has been suggested by high-ranking defector Hwang Jang-yop that the Kapsan Faction Incident in 1967 triggered the systematic intensification of Kim Il-sung's cult of personality in general and the introduction of the badges in particular.
+The inspiration for the badges were Chairman Mao badges worn by the Chinese during the Cultural Revolution, although North Korean propaganda attributes the idea to Kim Jong Il.
+It has been suggested by high-ranking defector Hwang Jang-yop that the Kapsan faction incident in 1967 triggered the systematic intensification of Kim Il Sung's cult of personality in general and the introduction of the badges in particular.

-Badges bearing the portrait of Kim Il-sung first appeared in the late 1960s when the Mansudae Art Studio started making them for Workers' Party of Korea cadres, who started wearing them after the Kapsan Faction Incident.
-Mass-production followed in November 1970, after a decree by Kim Il-sung.
+Badges bearing the portrait of Kim Il Sung first appeared in the late 1960s when the Mansudae Art Studio started making them for Workers' Party of Korea cadres, who started wearing them after the Kapsan faction incident.
+Mass-production followed in November 1970, after a decree by Kim Il Sung.
 The very first badges with portraits were produced by the party's Propaganda and Agitation Department.
-This batch of badges featured "a stern-looking portrait of Kim Il-sung with his mouth firmly closed".
+This batch of badges featured "a stern-looking portrait of Kim Il Sung with his mouth firmly closed".
 They were called "Party Badges" because only party officials would wear them, but ordinary North Koreans could also illegally buy them in hopes of a higher social status.
 These badges were made a mandatory part of the attire of every North Korean from Kim's 60th birthday on 15 April 1972 onward, when they came in three classes: for party members, one for adults, and one for students.
 Most would start wearing one from there on, and by 1980 virtually everyone wore the badges.
-The Kim Il-sung badge was redesigned after his death to feature a smiling portrait.
+The Kim Il Sung badge was redesigned after his death to feature a smiling portrait.